2021 Call for graduate student symposium

 Please note that submissions to the Creativity & Cognition 2021 GSS should NOT be anonymized.

-A submission for the Creativity & Cognition 2021 GSS should include:
+The initial submission for the Creativity & Cognition 2021 virtual GSS should include:

 - A biographical sketch of no more than 600 words, excluding any publications.
 The sketch should be written as a letter of introduction focusing on the applicant’s motivation, expected benefits from participation in the GSS, and requests for feedback from peers and mentors.
 The sketch is mandatory.